How Long Does It Take to Get a Work Permit?

 • Include all required supporting documents

-• Pay correct fees and use current forms
+• Pay correct fees and verify them against the current fee schedule before filing

 • Update your address promptly if you move